pomy97/abgrund/README.md

   - If Hardcore mode is enabled, the chance is 100%.
 - If you die whilst banished, you will respawn in Limbo
   - If Hardcore mode is enabled, you don't respawn.
 If you manage to escape Limbo and unbanish yourself, you still won't be able to respawn.
 Limbo is a 1-time-use safety net when it comes to Hardcore Mode.
 - Note that getting banished is irreversable.
-You can't get unbanished.
+You can't get unbanished (configureable).
 ### Getting into Limbo without being banished
 - If you use **Essence of Abgrund**, you can willingly teleport into and out of Limbo *without* being banished.
 In this case, if you die, you will simply respawn (unless you're in Hardcore) outside of Limbo.
 - You will keep all of your items when travelling between the two planes this way.
 - Note that this item is a one-time use and is consumed upon use.
-Make sure you have some extra... or else you're gonna have a fun time leaving.
+Make sure you have some extra...
 ### Escaping Limbo
 - You must use Essence of Abgrund whilst in Jardin to escape.
-THis will teleport you somewhere random in the Overworld.
+This will teleport you somewhere random in the Overworld within 1000 blocks of spawn (or at 0, 0 in the sky if there isn't a suitable solid surface around).
 - Upon escape, you will still respawn in Limbo upon death, even if reset your spawnpoint.
 However, if you jump into the end portal, you will arrive at your spawnpoint (if you reset it) or at worldspawn.

 ---
----
----
 # Features

-### Banish
+### Judgement
-- Treasure Enchantment
+- Treasure enchantment
-- Axes only
+- Only applies to axes
 - Obtainable ONLY in Limbo
-- Mutually exclusive with Sharpness (and other weapon enchantments from Enchancement)
+- Non-renewable
 - **ABILITY**
   - Slain players will be banished to Limbo until they can properly escape
-  - If it strikes a shield
-    - Makes cool sound upon striking
-    - KB Explosion that knocks everything back
-  - Killing any other mob* with the axe can cause them to drop Essence of Abgrund under the following conditions
-    - The mob is killed in a dark biome (one of the following)
-      - Abyss
-      - Abyss Barrens
-      - Dead Forest
-      - Withered Forest (Incendium)
-      - Void Barrens (Nullscape)
-      - Deep Dark
-    - The mob is NOT native to Limbo UNLESS the mob is only found in Jardin
-    - The mob spawns naturally
+  - Holding a weapon enchanted with Judgement allows one to see Condemned Mobs
+  - Can BANISH certain things (players, wandering traders (traders configureable)) to Limbo
+    - This will play the long aishiteitanoni animation
+  - Deals additional damage to Condemned Mobs
 - **DRAWBACKS**
+  - Mutually exclusive with:
+    - Sharpness
+    - Smite
-  - Only deals 50% of the weapon's base damage
+    - Bane of Arthropods
-  - Mutually exclusive with Sharpness and Beheading (if Enchancement is installed)
+    - Beheading (if Enchancement is installed)
+### Condemned Mobs
+- Hostile/neutral monsters (as don't exist on Earth) have a small chance to be marked as Condemned.
+- These mobs, when slain by someone using Judgement can drop certain things, depending on the fate they are condemned to.
+	- **Heaven mobs can only spawn in Limbo** and drop items relating to Heaven, Salvation, Light, or other holy things.
+Also sprinkle some goodies in there too so there's a motive to kill them. **They can also drop Essence of Abgrund.** They can be identified by bright particles over their head.
+	- **Hell mobs can only spawn in Limbo** and drop items relating to Hell, THE NETHER (insert Jack Black here), Darkness, or other unholy things.
+Also sprinkle some goodies in there too so there's a motive to kill them. **They cannot drop Essence of Abgrund.** They can be identified by red (or fire, or anything hell-like you can think of) particles over their head.
+	- **Limbo mobs** (not to be confused with mobs that naturally spawn in Limbo) **can spawn anywhere BUT Limbo.** They are significantly rarer than the other two Condemned, being that they can spawn ANYWHERE. **They ONLY drop Essence of Abgrund.** They can be identified by bright particles over their head.
+- Killing these mobs normally does nothing.
+You have to kill them with Judgement to get any reward.
+  - Upon being killed with Judgement, that aishiteitanoni animation will play.
 ### Essence of Abgrund
 - Method for players to transfer into and out of Limbo.
-  - Can only be used in The Overworld OR Jardin

 ---
 ---